-&lt;sup>23 Mississauga Official Plan - Lakeview Local Area Plan.
+23 Mississauga Official Plan - Lakeview Local Area Plan.
 City of Mississauga.
 July 2016.

-&lt;sup>24 Inspiration Lakeview Master Plan.
+24 Inspiration Lakeview Master Plan.
 Urban Strategies Inc. 2014.

 Inspiration Lakeview is planned as a sustainable new community on the waterfront with residential housing, retail and commercial uses, a publicly accessible shoreline and new naturalized waterfront area extending from the OPG lands to Marie Curtis Park.
-This shoreline is a naturalized conservation area known as the Lakeview Waterfront Connection (LWC).
+25 This shoreline is a naturalized conservation area known as the Jim Tovey Lakeview Conservation Area.
 It is currently being constructed just to the east of Inspiration Lakeview which provides wildlife habitat and passive waterfront recreation opportunities.
 The project is a joint effort between the Region of Peel and Credit Valley Conservation.